Intellectual Property and Embargo

 I am not sure if I am working on a Special Case A project, who can I ask?

 Your supervisors can advise if you are working on a project which builds upon pre-existing University owned IP.
-If there is any ambiguity, Adelaide Enterprise, an entity established by the University in 2016 to drive entrepreneurship efforts, can advise.
+If there is any ambiguity, Commercialisation, an entity established by the University in 2016 to drive entrepreneurship efforts, can advise.

 Where Special Case A applies, Adelaide Enterprise is able to provide expert IP advice and agrees to protect the IP (where assessed as commercially feasible) at its cost.
 Adelaide Enterprise also ensures that student contribution is recognised and rewarded in the same way as a member of staff, by sharing in the proceeds from commercialisation of the IP (e.g. royalties on sales of products by a customer) in accordance with the University’s IP Policy.